 The THA is committed to the professional administration of the Section 8 Housing Choice Voucher program and to a mutually beneficial partnership with area landlords.

 Notice to Landlords

-2. Request for Tenancy Approval (RFTA) must be completed in their entirety.
-The type of utility must be indicated, whether gas, electric, oil, and etc., and who is going to "provide" and who will "pay" for the utility.
+2. Request for Tenancy Approval (RFTA) must be completed in its entirety.
+The type of utility must be indicated, whether gas, electric, oil, etc. and who is going to "provide" and who will "pay" for the utility.
 In addition, it is now MANDATORY that you now complete the "DATE UNIT BUILT" section.